shredthaGNAR/list-of-my-starred-repos/README.md

 * [conema/monterail-dark](https://github.com/conema/monterail-dark): Monterail Dark, a Thunderbird theme inspired by the mockup of Monterail
 * [conema/monterail-fulldark](https://github.com/conema/monterail-fulldark): Monterail Full Dark, a Thunderbird theme inspired by the mockup of Monterail
 * [eduardhojbota/moonlight-userChrome](https://github.com/eduardhojbota/moonlight-userChrome): A dark userstyle for Firefox inspired by moonlight-vscode-theme and github-moonlight
+* [Caldis/Mos](https://github.com/Caldis/Mos): 一个用于在 macOS 上平滑你的鼠标滚动效果或单独设置滚动方向的小工具, 让你的滚轮爽如触控板  |  A lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS
 * [thePaulV/Most-Recent-Tab](https://github.com/thePaulV/Most-Recent-Tab): Firefox addon that adds a keyboard shortcut to switch back to your most recently selected tab.
 Useful to alternate between two tabs and to easily go back to your last tab if you switch to another briefly.
+* [agalwood/Motrix](https://github.com/agalwood/Motrix): A full-featured download manager.
 * [joshuacant/move_to_private](https://github.com/joshuacant/move_to_private): Firefox webextension to add an 'open in private' menu item to tabs.
 * [rshev/MoveTabToNextWindow](https://github.com/rshev/MoveTabToNextWindow): Move tab to next window browser context menu/button extension
 * [TwisterMc/moz-mac](https://github.com/TwisterMc/moz-mac): Translucent Mac Firefox Theme